Geraldine Clinic

 Vet nurse and Vet tech

-Megan joined our team in the spring of 2021 as a Vet Nurse and Vet Tech.
-Originally from a sheep and beef farm in Waimate, she did a short stint on a dairy farm before heading to Dunedin to study vet nursing and drink beer.
-She put her new skills into practice working as a vet nurse and vet tech back in her hometown, before moving to a sheep and beef farm in Mt Somers.
-When she’s not at work Megan is often found helping her partner out on the farm.
+Megan joined Aorangi Vets in 2021 as a Veterinary Nurse and Vet Tech.
+Originally from a sheep and beef farm in Waimate, she gained experience on a dairy farm before studying vet nursing in Dunedin.
+Megan worked back in her hometown before spending time on a sheep and beef farm in Mt Somers.
+When she’s not at work, she enjoys helping her partner on the farm and spending time with animals in the great outdoors.

 Petrina Thompson